 robert martin

 Robert "Bobby" Martin, the son of two opera singers from Philadelphia, is a conservatory-trained french horn player, a gifted athlete, and he sports a genius IQ.
-Bobby taught himself to play piano and all the brass instruments in elementary school; he learned all the reed instruments shortly thereafter.
+Robert taught himself to play piano and all the brass instruments in elementary school; he learned all the reed instruments shortly thereafter.
 Although he had attracted the attention of professional baseball scouts as an all-star shortstop, he decided to pursue a career in music.

 In the late 70's, Martin recorded and toured with the Pop Group "Orleans", before joining Zappa's band in the summer of 1981.
 He recorded and toured with Zappa until December 1984.

-Bobby Martin was a band member of The Band From Utopia.
+Robert Martin was a band member of The Band From Utopia.

 discography